-- October 2009 Minerals and Waste planning consent (five year) in place (NB no longer the preferred alignment); - Borough Masterplan brief for 'Marston Vale Innovation Park' (Phase 1), south of Fields Road, Wootton, incorporating the waterway, tendered; - Final December 2010 Masterplan produced for MVIP Phase 1 showing detail of a section of channel; - Borough Council intent to cut in 2012 a series of linear ponds delineating the waterway through MVIP Phase 1 as part of the strategic landscaping scheme.

-Persimmon Plans for North of Fields Road
+- October 2009 Minerals and Waste planning consent (five year) in place (NB no longer the preferred alignment); - Borough Masterplan brief for 'Marston Vale Innovation Park' (Phase 1), south of Fields Road, Wootton, incorporating the waterway, tendered; - Final December 2010 Masterplan produced for MVIP Phase 1 showing detail of a section of channel: - Borough Council intent to cut in 2013 (after the greater crested newt season) a series of linear ponds delineating the waterway through MVIP Phase 1 as part of the strategic landscaping scheme.
+Persimmon Plans for North of Fields Road - Persimmon Homes has been granted planning permission for their housing site for north of Fields Road and include the route of the waterway aligned to MVIP Phase 1 as we pass under Fields Road and alongside the A421 across the site.
+The s106 Agreement includes provision for the land required for the waterway to pass to Bedford Borough Council and for the clay extracted to be utilised for the Bedford Western Bypass Phase 2 A428-A6 link road.
+The topography of the area is such that the waterway cut will remain dry, draining at the northern end of the site into Woburn Road Ditch and maintained as a grassed area until the link to the next section is required;

-- Persimmon plans for north of Fields Road provide land and a (very) shallow dig of the waterway; - Borough Council giving consideration to the alignment of the waterway through MVIP Phase 2; - Anglian Water (contact Mike Farrer) to confirm acceptability of route alongside pumping station technical drawing provided and no problems foreseen to date; - Interest brokered by O&H from WRG, the operators of the nearby Coronation landfill site.
+- Borough Council giving consideration to the alignment of the waterway through MVIP Phase 2; - Anglian Water (contact Mike Farrer) to confirm acceptability of route alongside pumping station technical drawing provided and no problems foreseen to date; - Interest brokered by O&H from WRG, the operators of the nearby Coronation landfill site.
 Currently being prepared for restoration, the site requires an additional 50,000m3 of material to seal off and landscape the site.
 Interested in exploiting the synergy with the construction of the Marston Innovation Park and initial excavation of the channel for material to raise the height of the land.
 Material for the Coronation site could be extracted at the same time and deliver a significantly greater section of the waterway- potentially the entire section back to the underpass.
-If additional material was needed by either the Innovation parks (phases 1 or 2) or the Coronation site, the Berry Wood minerals planning consent could also be utilised to the benefit of the landowners, Bedford Borough Council; - A Coronation / WRG deal would deliver the Borough Council objective to construct sections of the waterway and additionally substantially enhance the environmental credentials of the landfill site restoration, itself part of the broader ambition to enhance the Marston Vale.
+If additional material was needed by either the Innovation parks (phases 1 or 2) or the Coronation site, the Berry Wood minerals planning consent could also be utilised to the benefit of the landowners, Bedford Borough Council.

-- Complete construction of linear ponds through MVIP Phase 1; - Seek broad agreement to the approximate alignment of the waterway through MVIP Phase 2 and between there and the A421 underpass and that 'planning constraints maps' are appropriately updated; - Attempt, via planning application consultation process, to achieve full depth cut of waterway route through Persimmon land.
+- Complete construction of linear ponds through MVIP Phase 1; - Seek broad agreement to the approximate alignment of the waterway through MVIP Phase 2 and between there and the A421 underpass and that 'planning constraints maps' are appropriately updated.